LycheeOrg/LycheeOrg.github.io/docs/contributions.md

 Remember, bug reports are created in the hope that others with the same problem will be able to collaborate with you on solving it.
 Do not expect that the bug report will automatically see any activity or that others will jump to fix it.
 Creating a bug report serves to help yourself and others start on the path of fixing the problem.
 If you want to chip in, you can help out by fixing any bugs listed in our [issue trackers][1].

 ## Support Questions

 Lychee's GitHub issue trackers are not intended to provide Lychee help or support.
-Please instead, contact us directly [here][2] on gitter.
+Please instead, create a discussion [here][3] or contact us directly on [gitter][2].

 ## Security Vulnerabilities

 Lychee uses a rolling release system, **we do not backport fixes to previously released versions**.
 Those are the versions where we accept vulnerability reports.